 This situation is familiar to anyone who has ever worked as part of a team on one application and tried to merge their source code modifications with modifications made by other team members.
 Even if all members of a developing team follow the same development and coding rules, merging source codes may become quite a challenge.
 When we deal with ERP systems, this is complicated by the fact that developers of the supplier and the customer work in different organizations and rarely have an opportunity to communicate if they have difficulties with understanding the code.

-We should notice that if the changes implemented by the customer are significant, the supplier may refuse to provide further support of the solution.
+We should notice that if the changes implemented by the customer are significant, the supplier may refuse to provide further support for the solution.

 The situation described above is one of the most complex tasks in the life cycle of almost any open source business system.
 The market success of the application depends on how a software vendor deals with this situation.
 In our case, merging two configurations (supplier‘s and user’s) after an update is not a mere merger of source codes of two applications: we are talking about merging application models that need to follow certain rules.